daidodo/format-imports/README.md

 This package contains CLI and APIs to format **imports** and **exports** for **JavaScript** and **TypeScript** code.

-It's originally developed for a VSCode Plugin [JS/TS Imports/Exports Sorter](https://marketplace.visualstudio.com/items?itemName=dozerg.tsimportsorter), then extracted to standalone CLI and lib for more use cases (e.g. CI/CD) and editors (hopefully).
+It's originally developed for a VSCode Plugin [JS/TS Imports/Exports Sorter](https://marketplace.visualstudio.com/items?itemName=dozerg.tsimportsorter), then extracted to standalone CLI and lib for more use cases (e.g. CI/CD) and IDEs (e.g. [IntelliJ](https://plugins.jetbrains.com/plugin/16195-js-ts-import-export-sorter)).

 ## [2.3.3] Release Notes